Decay estimates for the quadratic tilt-excess of integral varifolds: Introduction

 then $\density^\vdim ( \| V \|, a ) = Q$, $R = \Tan^\vdim ( \| V \|, a ) \in \grass{\adim}{\vdim}$ and

-\end{citing} In order to explain this theorem, assume $\vdim > 2$.
+\end{citing} In order to comment on this theorem, assume $\vdim > 2$.

-In case $\frac{\vdim p}{\vdim-p} = 2$, the theorem states that if the mean curvature expressed in terms of $\psi$ decays with power $\alpha < 1$ so does the tilt-excess of the varifold provided essentially that the tilt-excess is initially small and the density, restricted to the complement of a set with small density at $a$, is lower semicontinuous at $a$.
+In case $\frac{\vdim p}{\vdim-p} = 2$, the theorem states that if the first variation, i.e.~the mean curvature if $p >1$, expressed in terms of $\psi$ decays with power $\alpha < 1$ so does the tilt-excess of the varifold provided essentially that the tilt-excess is initially small and the density, restricted to the complement of a set with small density at $a$, is lower semicontinuous at $a$.
 If $\alpha = 1$, the modulus of continuity $\omega$ obtained is optimal as demonstrated by an example in \ref{remark:pointwise_decay}, in particular one cannot take $\omega (t) = t$.
 Moreover, this sharp result seems not to be obtainable using classical excess decay methods as will be explained below.